grafana/synthetic-monitoring-app/CONTRIBUTING.md

 ### Grafana Enterprise integration

 Grafana Enterprise adds features which the plugin takes advantage of (e.g. RBAC).
-To run the development environment with Grafana Enterprise features enabled you need to add a valid license by updating `dev/license.jwt`.
+To run the development environment with Grafana Enterprise features enabled you need to add a valid Grafana Enterprise license by updating `dev/license.jwt`.
 It has been added to our `.gitignore` file to ensure your license doesn't get added to any pull requests (we wouldn't want that happening again...).

+When running `yarn server` if `dev/license.jwt` doesn't exist it will create it for you with no content present.
+You are free to update this file with your own license.